-A low appraisal of a home occurs when the appraised value comes in lower than the agreed-upon offer price.
-The appraisal provides a snapshot of the appraiser’s opinion of the current market value based on similar closed sales in the area.
 When the appraised value comes in below the contract price, it limits the amount a lender will finance because they base the loan on the appraisal.
+A low appraisal might delay or even derail your closing.

 Know that, if your appraisal comes back low and you think it’s inaccurate, there are ways you can appeal.

 If an appraisal comes in lower than the purchase price when a property is being bought, it can be bad news for the buyer and the seller.
 When an appraisal comes in low, the buyer’s mortgage lender will not lend more than the appraised value.

 Another part of why lenders do not exceed the appraised value has to do with loan guidelines.
 Lenders use the appraised value to calculate your loan-to-value (LTV) ratio.
 Here’s an example of how this can play out:

 Say you’re using a conventional loan to pay for a $200,000 house.
 The maximum LTV for this loan is 97%, or $194,000.
-If the home appraises for only $190,000, you need to find a way to make up the $10,000 difference.
+If the home appraises for only $190,000, you’ll need to find a way to make up the $4,000 difference.

 Sellers don’t want the sale of their home to fall through, and they know that if a home appraises low it will be difficult to get the price they’re asking.
 On top of that, if there’s an appraisal contingency in the purchase agreement, a buyer can back out of the sale no questions asked without losing their earnest money deposit.